Pediatrics EMR Software

 Hospitals or Enterprise Organizations

-EHR software companies such as Epic, Cerner, AllScripts, NextGen, Athenahealth, IMS by Meditab, eClinicalWorks, Meditech, McKesson, MEDHOST, etc. usually target and provide solutions for larger corporations like Hospitals, ACOs, PCMH, IPAs, CINs (Clinically Integrated Networks), Public Health Departments, etc.
+EHR software companies, such as Epic, Cerner, AllScripts, NextGen, Athenahealth, IMS by Meditab, eClinicalWorks, Meditech, McKesson, and MEDHOST, typically target and provide solutions for larger corporations, including hospitals, ACOs, PCMHs, IPAs, CINs (Clinically Integrated Networks), and public health departments.

-These entities also require the EHR software to integrate with multiple other software and medical devices.
+These entities also require the EMR software to integrate with multiple other software and medical devices.

 Why Do Pediatric Practices Need EMR Software?